Certificate of Sponsorship for migrant workers

 As an employer, the University has a responsibility to prevent illegal working in the UK.
 It is a criminal offence to knowingly employ a person who requires but lacks immigration permission.
 There is a maximum prison sentence of 2 years and an unlimited fine for employers caught in breach.
 Employers must carry out document checks to confirm if a person has right to work in the UK.
 Copies of original, acceptable documents are taken and retained, or an online right to work check is conducted.
 The government’s guidance for employers on preventing illegal working sets out what is required.

-The Government list of eligible occupations is a useful reference tool.
-The Staff Immigration Team can provide guidance on eligible occupations and job descriptions at recruiting stage.
-As a recruiting manager it is advisable to also refer to this list at the start of any recruitment process and consult with the Staff Immigration Team.
+The Staff Immigration Team can provide guidance on whether a role is sponsorable at recruiting stage.
+As a recruiting manager it is advisable to consult with the Staff Immigration Team at the start of any recruitment process.

 Where a job applicant has confirmed on their application that they would require permission to work in the UK, the recruiting manager should work closely with the Staff Immigration Team prior to a verbal offer being made to establish if visa sponsorship is required and co-ordinate the process of obtaining the required permission to work.